-According to the Energy Saving Trust, they estimate a typical household using a 3.5 kilowatt-peak system can save between £175 and £420 a year on energy bills under the current energy price cap.
+According to the Energy Saving Trust, a typical household using a 3.5 kilowatt-peak system could save the following per year on their energy bills:

 But it’s important to note, it could take between 14 to 22 years to break even (cover the cost of solar panel installation).